KiranYarashi/WildFire_Poaching/README.md

 - Developed a Streamlit app for practical demonstration of the model's capabilities.
 - Investigated future implications of using computer vision in wildfire prevention strategies.

-#### For a comprehensive understanding of our research journey, methodology, and results, please refer to our Medium article: [Stay Ahead of the Flames: A Comprehensive Guide to Wildfire Prevention with YOLOv8](https://medium.com/institute-of-smart-systems-and-ai/stay-ahead-of-the-flames-a-comprehensive-guide-to-wildfire-prevention-with-yolov8-3eb8edd1121a)

 ---